DomenicoSacco94/blog/posts/2-backend-applications.md

 - How do I manage the dependencies?
 Is there the need for some particular toolchain?
 - How does the backend application integrate with the other systems that are already existing?
 Does it communicate with something else?
 Does it do synchronously or asynchronously?
 - How frequently will I need to change the DB structure on production?
-- How do I setup an integration test to be sure that the whole application runs properly?
+- How do I set up an integration test to be sure that the whole application runs properly?